kethan1/Roborave-Line-Following/README.md

 # Roborave

-## LINE DETECTOR
+## Line Follower

-**Project Goal: Line detection using picamera and loading balls into designated area**
+**Project Goal: Detect and followed a line using the picamera and dump balls into designated area. **